FoodMaven/foodmaven-ui-components/README.md

 A consequence of this is that any angular commands will have to be qualified with the right project.
 For example, to serve the demo app, instead of running `yarn start`, we would need to run `yarn start fm-ui-demo`.
 This also means we are able to build our component library and ui application separately.

+Due to the fact that the demo is referencing the component library through a module import instead of a local reference, ensure that the library is built by using `yarn build fm-ui-components` before starting the demo app.

 ## TODOs:

 - Currently the content within the demo app is hard coded.
 If we ever want to host the demo app as a web app for use beyond local development, we will need to refactor the demo project to handle environments, add models, etc.